Arhodes-CGRB-OSU/pathoscope_biogenomics2017/tutorial1/README.md

 ![banner](https://raw.githubusercontent.com/ecastron/PS_demo/master/img/banner.png)

-## Welcome! 👋🏼

-In this tutorial, we will learn how to obtain taxonomic profiles from metagenomic Next-Generation Sequencing data.
-If you haven't already, .
+###### In this tutorial, we will learn how to obtain taxonomic profiles from metagenomic Next-Generation Sequencing data.

-**_PathoScope2_** is a command line tool that is written in python.
-We run PathoScope by issuing commands in the Terminal and commandThe program is command line based so we need to use the Terminal in Unix-based systems such as Linux and Mac.
-On Windows machines, the syntax is the same, however, you have to make sure that you have PathoScope's dependencies installed and on your Environmental variable.
-Finally, you can check out a more in-depth tutorial in the **PathoScope** repo [here](https://github.com/PathoScope/PathoScope/raw/master/pathoscope2.0_v0.02_tutorial.pdf).

-For this part of the tutorial, we running programs in the PathoScope package through our docker image.
-To make this easier, we can set up an alias for calling PathoScope:
+To begin, we should have installed the **_PathoSuite_** Docker image by following [these instructions](../install.md).
+We are going to be running various **_PathoScope_** programs by issuing commands from our Terminal to our Docker container.
+To make the syntax a bit easier, we can set up an alias for calling PathoScope:

 ```bash
 alias pathosuite='docker run -ti -u rstudio -v $(pwd):/hostwd -w /hostwd --rm mlbendall/pathosuite pathoscope'
 ```

-The alias will disappear if you exit out of the terminal, Now, using your alias, check that everything is working:
+Now, using your alias, check that everything is working:

 ```bash
 pathosuite --help
 ```
+> NOTE: This alias will disappear if you exit out of the terminal, so if you log out you will need to cut-and-paste this again.

 ### What PathoScope can do for you